Research Prototype Authentication

 Client

 The user types their username and password into the browser.
-The password never leaves JavaScript memory — it is never serialised, logged, or sent over the network at any point in this flow.
+The password is not sent over the network by this flow.
+As with any browser-side password system, the page must avoid logging it and must be served over trusted HTTPS.

 Example inputs